ccnmtl/compiled3/content/articles/interactive-theory-model.md

 ## A solid foundation
 One unique challenge centers around learning theory.
 In nutrition education, a set of proven theory models guide practitioners and provide a pedagogical structure.
 These theory models are composed of determinants, identified behaviors and attitudes that cause or impede change.
 The DESIGN procedure requires students to choose and customize a theory model for each lesson plan, adding and removing determinants where appropriate.

 On the faculty’s wishlist was a way to make these theory models come alive.
 In the paper-based implementation, students customized their theory models with paper and pencil.
-This approach proved to permissive, resulting in inaccurate models.
+This approach proved too permissive, resulting in inaccurate models.
 The ensuing Qualtrics implementation could not technically offer a solution.

 {{< figure
     src="/img/assets/theory-model-paper.jpg"